Air Jordan: History

 As Michael Jordan entered his rookie year in 1984, he was approached to sign a shoe deal with Adidas, Converse, and Nike.
 In their meeting with Jordan, Nike centered its presentation around a highlight video of Jordan's various slam dunks, scored to "Jump (For My Love)" by the Pointer Sisters.
 Nike showcased the first design of the shoe, but Jordan criticized its colorway.
 While other companies saw Jordan as a figure for promoting preexisting shoe lines, Nike took Jordan's criticism into account to make him "a stand alone star and give him a signature shoe line."

-On October 26, 1984, Jordan signed a five-year, $2.5 million deal with Nike, three times more than any other deal in the National Basketball Association (NBA) at the time.
+On October 26, 1984, Jordan signed a six-year, $2.5 million deal with Nike, three times more than any other deal in the National Basketball Association (NBA) at the time.
+In addition, Jordan would get royalties from products sold by Nike with his name, which was at the time considered an industry disruptive move.
 Nike released the Air Jordan sneaker line in April 1985 with the goal of making $3 million in the first three years.
 Sales greatly exceeded expectations, earning $126 million in one year.

 NBA policy stated that the shoes must be 51% white and consistent with the shoes that the rest of the team wore.
 Failure to follow this policy resulted in a $5,000 fine per game.
 Nike designed the Air Jordan I based on the Chicago Bulls' red and black team colors with only 23% white, which violated the NBA's policy.
 Nike agreed to pay each fine, garnering both controversy and publicity around the shoe.
 Fines imposed by the NBA on Jordan for wearing the shoes bestowed upon them an iconic brand and was later regarded as groundbreaking in part due to its defiance of NBA regulations.
 Nike also took advantage of this marketing opportunity with the Air Jordan I "Banned" advertisement, which stated "On September 15th, Nike created a revolutionary new basketball shoe.
-On October 18th, the NBA threw them out of the game.
-Fortunately, the NBA can't keep you from wearing them.
-Air Jordan.
-From Nike."
+On October 18th, the NBA threw them out of the game."
 The shoe sold out of the initial 50,000 pairs and ultimately generated more than $150 million in sales.

-On April 1,1985, Jordan and Nike introduced Jordan Brand (originally called 'Brand Jordan').
+In 1997, Jordan and Nike introduced Jordan Brand (originally called "Brand Jordan").
 The brand has built a sustainable business model by releasing Air Jordan shoes and apparel, and collaborating with popular artists.
 In 2022 alone, Jordan Brand brought in $5.1 billion to Nike.
-Of that, a reported $150–256 million went directly to Jordan under his deal with Nike.
+Of that, a reported $150–256 million went directly to Jordan under his royalties deal with Nike.